Skip to main content

 1. Restart your IDE/tool

-2. Test manually: revyl mcp serve
+2. Check the server starts manually: revyl mcp serve

 4. Run revyl device doctor to check connectivity